 May 19th., First race at the official Eindhoven BMX track.

 The first BMX race held on the then race-ready track at the Welschapsedijk at Eindhoven.
 In the early days, track announcer was Peer Bijnen, nicked-named "The voice".

 July 7th.
-First international BMX event, Belgium versus Holland.
+Official opening of 1st BMX track in Holland and the first international BMX event, Belgium versus Holland.

 First international BMX event between 2 officialy registered and recognized BMX organizations: the B.C.B.
 (Belgium) and the S.F.N.
 (Holland) at the "model-track" of the city of Eindhoven (first official BMX track in Holland).
 The track was official opened by the alderman of the city of Eindhoven, Mr. Jan Zeelen.
 Competing were 102 riders of which 38 Belgium riders.
 Over 600 spectators came to see this event.
 The building of the track did cost H.fl.
 7.000,= excl. tax.

 August., an evaluation report on publicity on developments of BMX in Holland.